 I read countless famous and not-famous suicide notes, or death notes as they were apparently also called.
-I discovered that Theo was not alone in dispensing his life with a written farewell.
+I discovered that Theo was not alone in dispensing his life without a written farewell.
 Only a quarter of people who took their own lives left last words.
 I also read novels with suicides in them; I began to read poetry really for the first time.
 And I started boxing at a low-rent gym near my apartment.
 For weeks the theme song from “Rocky” looped in my head, until I took an uppercut to the chin while humming and it vanished.
 I used old paper from one of his notebooks for verisimilitude.
 I felt triumphant when it turned out that one of Theo’s old

 ballpoint pens in the box still wrote, and yes, I wore gloves in case of fingerprints, though it seemed unlikely that would come up.
 Even if it did, I still wasn’t sure how that would matter.
 After all, I was going to have handled the note.
 That was the point.
 But I still wanted to cover my forensic bases.
 I was watching a lot of procedurals to lull me to sleep at the time.